top of page

 'Leicester's Gatehouse', Kenilworth Castle ©The Dudley Women

-'Leicester's Gatehouse' was also constructed at this time (c.1571-2), appearing to replace a 12th century stone building, described in 1563, as being 'much in decay' (Morris, 2006; p.
+'Leicester's Gatehouse' was also constructed at this time (c.1571-2), appearing to replace a 12th century stone building, described in 1563, as being "much in decay" (Morris, 2006, p.
 15).
-This new entry provided an imposing but easier access from the castle to the Deer Park/chase to the west (which was extended), and St Nicholas' Church to the east (where it is reported that Elizabeth I attended twice on two consecutive Sundays in Jul 1575).
+This new entry provided an imposing but easier access from the castle to the Deer Park/chase to the west (which was extended), and St Nicholas' Church to the east (where it is reported that Elizabeth I attended twice on two consecutive Sundays in July 1575).
 This new gateway, which provided a new entrance for those travelling the 6 miles south-west from Coventry, 'Elizabethan-style gardens were also landscaped outside the gatehouse with the intention for the Queen and her court to enjoy during their stay.
-The garden, along with other outdoor locations within the castle complex, were also part of the setting of the entertainment during Jul 1575,
+The garden, along with other outdoor locations within the castle complex, were also part of the setting of the entertainment during July 1575,

 'Queen Elizabeth I arriving at Kenilworth'; John Brandard, 1865 ©Kenilworth Public Library